slickml/slick-ml/docs/index.rst

         :link: pages/installation
         :link-type: doc

-        Learn more on the requirements and how to set up your Python environment to install SlickML ...
+        Learn more about the requirements and how to set up your Python environment to install SlickML smoothly ...

     .. grid-item-card:: :doc:`📌 Quick Start <pages/quick_start>`
         :link: pages/quick_start
         :link-type: doc

-        Wanna take a glimpse at some of key functionalities?
+        Wanna take a glimpse at some of the key functionalities?
 Quick start is the best place to start your journey ...

-    .. grid-item-card:: :doc:`🎯 API Reference <autoapi/index>`
+    .. grid-item-card:: :doc:`🎯 API Reference <pages/api>`
-        :link: autoapi/index
+        :link: pages/api
         :link-type: doc

         Explore SlickML API Reference and hopefully scrutinize the source code ...